Stand by Me (film): Plot

-The boys begin their journey.
-After stopping at a junkyard for water, they are caught trespassing by owner Milo Pressman and his dog, Chopper.
-Milo calls Teddy's mentally ill veteran father a "loony" and says that he almost burned Teddy's ear off.
-An enraged Teddy tries to attack Milo, but the other boys restrain him.
-The four continue their hike, and Chris encourages Gordie to fulfill his potential as a writer despite his father's disapproval.
-Later, Gordie and Vern are nearly hit by a passing train while crossing a train bridge.
+The boys trespass through Milo Pressman's yard.
+They barely outrun Chopper the guard dog, who is far less fearsome than his reputation would suggest.
+An angry Milo insults Teddy's father, a mentally ill war veteran.
+Enraged, Teddy tries to attack Milo.
+The other boys restrain him, and they continue on their journey.
+Chris encourages Gordie to fulfill his potential as a writer despite his neglectful father's disapproval.
+Later, Gordie and Vern barely avoid being hit by a train while crossing a railroad bridge.

-In the evening, Gordie tells a story he created about the fictional character of David "Lard-Ass" Hogan, an obese boy who is constantly bullied.
-Seeking payback, Lard-Ass downs a bottle of castor oil and eats a raw egg before entering a pie-eating contest.
-During the contest, Lard-Ass throws up deliberately, which leads to mass vomiting among the other contestants and the audience.
+That night, Gordie entertains the boys with a fictional story about a character named David "Lard-Ass" Hogan, a constantly bullied obese boy.
+Seeking payback, Lard-Ass drinks a bottle of castor oil before entering a pie-eating contest.
+During the event, Lard-Ass deliberately throws up, inducing mass vomiting among the other contestants and spectators.
 Gordie calls the event a "barf-o-rama".